 Celonis already announced the good news last autumn: the software giant was buying the Czech company Make.
 The goal?
 To complement and complete its own software for process mining (Celonis calls it Execution Management System) with connected process automation.
 But let's start again: What is Celonis anyway and who exactly is this Make?

-So, short version: Celonis' software analyses your processes, visualises them and shows you what's wrong.
+So, short version: Celonis' software analyses your processes, visualizes them and shows you what's wrong.
 So far so good, but what follows?

 This is exactly why the symbiosis of Celonis & Make works so well: Make finishes what Celonis started.